-I’ve been living in Barbados now for more than a decade and so when I speak of home these days, I do not only refer to Guyana as home but also Barbados as both places contribute in different and significant ways to who I am.
+I’ve been living in Barbados now for 18 years and so when I speak of home these days, I do not only refer to Guyana as home but also Barbados as both places contribute in different and significant ways to who I am.

 I am a trained media practitioner and teach Broadcast Journalism.

 As a food writer, I write a weekly newspaper column, Tastes Like Home which is published in print and online at http://www.stabroeknews.com/.
-Apart from my column, I also write freelance for a variety of publications regionally and internationally.
-I am a regular contributor to Caribbean Belle (Trinidad) and City Style & Living (Canada).
-I also Contribute to U Magazine (a new Health Magazine produced and published in Trinidad & Tobago.
-I'm a Contributing Writer Christian Science Monitor - Culture (Food) and to About.com, a New York Times owned-company.
-I write for - Latin Caribbean Food.
+Apart from my column, I also write freelance for a variety of regional and international publications.
+I'm a Contributing Writer to Christian Science Monitor - Culture (Food).

 The food scene in Guyana is diverse and very different from that in Barbados and food was the main thing that I missed about being away from home.
 Sure I missed my family but I did not separate the two because the food was very much a part of my daily familial gathering.
 For me, food is more than what is on my plate; it is about the atmosphere, the people… My weekly newspaper column was created with the focus of chronicling the tastes of home that I missed.
 I started the blog to tie-in with my column and to give readers an opportunity for interaction.
 I also see it as a way to introduce people to Caribbean food and to emphasize that we are more than a garnish – some of you know what I mean, more than the slice of pineapple that sits on the rim of a glass, the slivers of mango that adorn a plate or the shreds of coconut sprinkled over something.